WHAT SERVICE LEVEL DO YOU REQUIRE?

 -Daily reminders with bathing, hygiene, dressing, grooming, medications, meals and activities.

-– Medication Administration is available for level 1 and 2 in assisted living and required for level 3 and enhanced care in assisted living.
+– Medication Administration is available for level 1 and 2 in assisted living and required for level 3 and advanced care in assisted living.
 Medication Administration is under the supervision of an R.N. and includes ordering and administering all prescribed drugs.

 Ways to Afford the Care You Need